Davospike/segpSPA/The_Process/ProjectEvaluation.md

 Overall, feedback was positive and confirmed that the website was easy and intuitive to interact with.
 Further, testers left good feedback for improvements that could be implemented in any further work done on the project.

-Some of the feedback is as follows:
+Some feedback is as follows:
 - Some users found at the end of the quiz it wasn't entirely clear that you needed to select `Submit Quiz` and assumed clicking `Next` at the end would finish and submit the quiz.
 - Others suggested showing your total score at the end; this was something that we thought we had done, but clearly hadn't, thus showing the importance of carrying out these tests.
 - Another tested thought that there was too much content to read in the 5 minute time cap and as a result didn't end up reading everything.
 They also suggested extra context to help gauge the article, e.g. dates.